jeferson-sb/portfolio/src/pages/now.md

 If you have suggestions or wish I write about any other topic, [feel free to submit here](https://forms.gle/ftUPgfqW7ghzQgTY9).
 I have a bluesky account now!
 I'm not really active in social media, but if you want to get in touch: [@jeferson-brito.bsky.social](https://bsky.app/profile/jeferson-brito.bsky.social)

-📺 Watching: Solo Leveling, Rurouni Kenshin, Dr Stone and DanDaDan
+📺 Watching: Solo Leveling, Rurouni Kenshin, Dr Stone and Mashle

 🎮 Currently playing: <em>Indiana Jones and Great Circle, Sea of Stars</em>.